3 Key Steps To Starting A Diversity And Inclusion Program In The Workplace

 Diverse companies are more innovative

 A Harvard Business Review study (2018) revealed that the most diverse companies also seemed to be the most innovative, as they had the ability to attract a wider range of customers.
-Having a diverse pool of employees allowed for companies to take the lead with multi-faceted innovation.
+Having a diverse pool of employees allowed companies to take the lead with multi-faceted innovation.

 Diversity leads to company growth

-Building and Implementing a D & I Program
+Building and Implementing a DEI Program

 Step 1: Collect the Data

 Any effective plan for change starts with a baseline.
 You need to measure and benchmark the current state of diversity in your business to discover areas of concern and track progress over time.
-Typical categories for data collection include state and federal protected demographics, but can also include factors like personality type, learning style and life experience.
+Typical categories for data collection include state and federal-protected demographics, but can also include factors like personality type, learning style, and life experience.

 Some data may be available through Equal Employment Opportunity records, while others require voluntary reporting.
 An anonymous employee feedback questionnaire is a method that many people feel comfortable with.